ekmixon/ve-docs/parts-of-essay/README.md

 * Paragraphs
 * Footnotes/Endnotes/References

-All of those parts can also be found in visual essays, but also include features such as:
+All of those parts can also be found in visual essays, but visual essays might also include features such as:

 * Images and Image Galleries
 * Maps and Layers
 * Linked Open Data
 * Network Graphs

 To create these features, a visual essay depends on some level of coding that describes for readers what should appear on the screen at any given time.
 Our goal in creating the Visual Essay Tool has been to balance the performative possibilities of your essay with the complexity of code.
-In doing so, we have sought to tuck code under the hood that the average scholar may find overwhelming, yet sufficiently expose the levers and buttons that are likely to help make sophisticated arguments.
+In doing so, we have sought to tuck code under the hood that the average scholar may find overwhelming—yet sufficiently expose the levers and buttons that are likely to help make sophisticated arguments.
 We create this balance—between accessibility and complexity—from author feedback.
 So please reach out if you feel like we're holding you back!

 The structure of a visual essay is very similar to a traditional printed essay.
 They begin with descriptive data, transition into the argument body, and end with references.
 Here are the parts you can expect to see in the order they appear: